PeishiJiang/DART-PFLOTRAN/README.md

 ```
 .
 +-- README.md         # The README file for a general introduction
-+-- Install_DART.md   # The procedures of installing and configuring DART
++-- INSTALL_DART.md   # The procedures of installing and configuring DART
 +-- model_mod.F90     # The interface for linking PFLOTRAN and DART
++-- file_paths.nml    # The namelist files containing the locations of all the required files/repositories
 |
 +-- obs_kind/         # The repository containing the DEFAULT_obs_kind_mod.F90 file
 +-- utils/            # The utility repository
 +-- work/             # The repository containing shell scripts and compiling files
++-- figs/             # The figure repository
 +-- applications/     # The application repository containing for running DART-PFLOTRAN
 ```